iliakan/javascript-book/en/01-basics/06-typeof-and-class.md

 =Cut

-As we know, there are several <i>primitive</i> types in javascript:
+As we know, there are several <i>primitive</i> types in JavaScript:
 <dl>
 <dt>null, undefined</dt>
 <dd>Special values.</dd>